Background pattern

 • menstrual disorders, intermenstrual bleeding, breast pain, breast tenderness

-• thick, white vaginal discharge and vaginal yeast infection.
+• thick white vaginal discharge and vaginal yeast infection.

-Infrequent side effects(may affect up to 1 in 100 people):
+Uncommon Adverse Effects(may affect up to 1 in 100 people):

-• breast enlargement, changes in sex drive,
+• breast enlargement, changes in sexual interest,

 • high blood pressure, low blood pressure,